Mongolia-focused miner expects China's Chalco to drop takeover bid

 "The evidence I have before me seems highly unlikely that the bid is going to go forward," Molyneux said by telephone, citing Mongolia's recent efforts to block the deal.
 "It's 100 percent clear that Mongolia has made the deal impossible."

-Aluminum Corp of China Ltd (601600.SS), or Chalco, this month said it had decided to extend its offer for up to 60 percent of the common shares of Toronto and Hong Kong-listed SouthGobi Resources for the second time as it needs more time to "engage with the Mongolian government and review the terms and conditions of the transaction".
+Aluminum Corp of China Ltd (601600.SS), better known as Chalco, this month said it had decided to extend its offer for up to 60 percent of the common shares of Toronto and Hong Kong-listed SouthGobi Resources for the second time as it needs more time to "engage with the Mongolian government and review the terms and conditions of the transaction".

 The company in April had announced the C$8.48-per-share bid for a controlling interest in SouthGobi, which owns large coal projects in Mongolia close to China, which has a huge appetite for energy and minerals to feed its giant economy.

-Note: (This story deletes incorrect translation of Ovoot Tolgoi in paragraph 12; rewords last paragraph)